vmware-archive/clarity/apps/website/components/password/README.md

 ## Usage

 Use a password field when the user needs to set or input the password.
 When setting a password, display the password requirement in the helper text to guide the user.
-Don’t hide it a in signpost, or reveal it only after the user fails the frist attempt.
+Don’t hide it a in signpost, or reveal it only after the user fails the first attempt.

 <!-- [//]: # Types -->